 - New Jersey

 - South Dakota

-These are the 13 states that tax Social Security benefits
+These are the 13 states that do tax Social Security benefits:

 There are currently three states that tax Social Security benefits based upon the federal government’s tiered tax system, taxing up to 85% of a recipient’s total benefit based on total combined income.
 These states are Minnesota, North Dakota and West Virginia.

 The other nine states that tax Social Security benefits do so in varied ways:

 Beginning at age 55, taxpayers in Colorado can exclude up to $20,000 of Social Security benefits and qualified retirement income.
 At age 65, that amount goes up to $24,000.

 If you’re single and your federal AGI is less than $75,000, you won’t pay state tax on Social Security benefits in Connecticut.
 The same is true for joint filers making up to $100,000.